SlowDash integrates Python scripts written by users, with features including:

 SlowPy provides a unified interface to connect external software

-systems and hardware devices; everything will be mapped into a single
+systems and hardware devices; everything is mapped into a single

 “ControlTree” where each node has set()